TL; DR: Agile Metrics

 If you can only record a few data points, go with start and end dates to measure lead time and circle time.
 If you have just started your agile journey, you may consider also tracking the adoption rate of an individual team by measuring qualitative signals, for example, based on self-assessment tests like the ‘Scrum test’ by Henrik Kniberg.

-What do you measure to track your progress?
-Please share with us in the comments, or join our Slack team “Hands-on Agile”—we have a channel for agile metrics.
+What do you measure to track your progress as a team?
+Please share your agile metrics with us in the comments, or join our Slack team “Hands-on Agile”—we have a channel for agile metrics.